AmosEgel/smuthi/README.rst

    mmax: 3

-lmax should be chosen with reference to the desired accuracy and to the particle size parameter and refractive index contrast, see for example https://arxiv.org/ftp/arxiv/papers/1202/1202.5904.pdf
+:code:`lmax` and :code:`mmax` should be chosen with reference to the desired accuracy and to the particle size parameter and refractive index contrast, see for example https://arxiv.org/ftp/arxiv/papers/1202/1202.5904.pdf
+A larger value leads to higher accuracy, but also to longer computation time. :code:`lmax` is a positive integer and :code:`mmax` is a non-negative integer and not greater than :code:`lmax`.

 Further, specify the contour of the sommerfeld integral in the complex :code:`neff` plane where :code:`neff = k_parallel / omega` refers to the effective refractive index of the partial wave.
 The contour is parameterized by its waypoints::